Blendify/blender-manual/blender_docs/manual/render/materials/introduction.rst

 or in the :doc:`Shader Editor </editors/shader_editor/index>`.
 These provide a different view of the same shader nodes and material settings.

-The defaults Shading workspace has a shader editor and a 3D Viewport that can be set to Material Preview or Rendered shading, to interactively preview how the material interacts with objects and lights in the scene.
+The defaults Shading workspace has a Shader Editor and a 3D Viewport that can be set to Material Preview or Rendered shading, to interactively preview how the material interacts with objects and lights in the scene.